Werkov/Werkov.github.io/_drafts/bulgaria.md

 - descent to Banderitsa hut throurgh a field of large round limestones and grass + chamois
 - long way back in luxurious bus
   - worst road surface was between Brno and Prague (and Sofia southern ring)
+- clouds and interesting turbulent streams
+- truck loaded with steel rods

 - Turkish toilet